OctHe/MoreWireless/README.md

 # MoreWireless

-MoreWireless is a project to share awesome and new researches about wireless communications and computer networks.
+MoreWireless is a project to share awesome and new papers about wireless communications and computer networks.

 The papers are mostly chosen from top conferences in the corresponding communities, including but not limited to SIGCOMM, MobiCom, NSDI, MobiSys, SenSys, INFOCOM, etc.